-Throat culture: You will rub the throat swab sample into a special dish.
+Throat culture: You will rub the throat swab sample into a particular dish.
 If your child has strep throat, strep bacteria will grow in him.

-It usually takes about 2 days to get results from a throat culture.
+It usually takes about two days to get results from a throat culture.
 You can confirm whether your child has strep throat or not.

 When to see a doctor

 Call your doctor if you or your child have any of these signs and symptoms:

 - A sore throat accompanied by tender and swollen lymph glands.

 - A sore throat that lasts more than 48 hours.

 - Fever greater than 101 F (38.3 C) in older children or fever that lasts more than 48 hours.